Don Hertzfeldt: I Am So Proud of You

+It's Such a Beautiful Day

 The third and final chapter, It's Such a Beautiful Day, premiered at the 2011 Sundance Film Festival.
 Hertzfeldt traveled with It's Such a Beautiful Day in 2011 and 2012 on another North American theatrical tour to 30 cities.

 Of the trilogy, Steven Pate of The Chicagoist wrote, "There is a moment in each installment of Don Hertzfeldt's masterful trilogy of animated shorts where you feel something in your chest.
 It's an unmistakably cardiac event, the kind that great art can elicit when something profound and undeniably true is conveyed about the human condition.
 That's when you say to yourself: are stick figures supposed to make me feel this way?
 In the hands of a master, yes.
 And Hertzfeldt is to stick figures what Franz Liszt was to planks of ebony and ivory and what Ted Williams was to a stick of white ash: someone so transcendentally expert that to describe what they do in literal terms is borderline demeaning."

+In 2025, Collider named It's Such a Beautiful Day one of the "10 Greatest Short Films Of All Time".